JZJisawesome/anslatortray-rs/README.md

 If none of these suit your needs, you can also choose your own suffixes with `anslatortray::translate_with_style()`

-# Included Programs and Examples
+# Included Programs Example Usage

 ## anslatetray